Batteries - Vehicle

 Do not put batteries of any kind in your curbside recycling bin.

 Bring vehicle batteries and other lead-acid batteries to the household hazardous waste collection sites for free.

 You can also bring vehicle batteries to a vehicle battery retailer.

 When you buy a new vehicle battery, you are required to turn in your old battery for recycling.
 Otherwise, there is a $5 fee.

-You can also bring vehicle batteries to the recycle companies listed below.
+You can also bring vehicle batteries to the disposal companies listed below.
 Call to verify items accepted, hours and fees.